doriantaylor/p5-app-oauth-authenticator/README.md

 use information found in th API responses of the user's chosen provider to match them against a set of known people and facts about them.
-If a principal (a conventional term for "entity that accesses a computer system") is successfully found, the system associates that principal with an ordinary HTTP cookie, which is subsequently retrieved through an authentication handler, which itself sets the Web server request object's `r->user` field, and thus the `REMOTE_USER` environment variable, with the identifier of the principal.
-This can be subsequently used in authorization handlers and likewise in the application layer, providing a vendor-neutral—and even protocol-neutral—interface for access control on the Web.
+If a principal (a conventional term for "entity that accesses a computer system") is found, the system associates that principal with an ordinary HTTP cookie, which is subsequently retrieved through an authentication handler.
+The handler uses the cookie to look up the principal, and sets the Web server request object's `r->user` field, and thus the `REMOTE_USER` environment variable, with the principal's identifier.
+This can be used subsequently in authorization handlers and likewise in the application layer, providing a vendor-neutral—and even protocol-neutral—interface for access control on the Web.

 The ultimate goal of this module is therefore to demonstrate a second natural cleavage plane in Web development: We know about separating